 Key previous roles

-My role was to contribute to the strategic development and management of the British Council sub-Saharan Africa (SSA) "Art Connects Us" programme, a three-year, £3.6 million-pound project.
-Working in collaboration with partners & colleagues in Literature, Performance, Music, Film, Architecture, Design and Fashion across the Council's 19 offices in SSA.
-I designed programmes which increased the knowledge, networks and opportunities for contemporary African arts professionals and their peers in the UK.
+• My role was to contribute to the strategic development and management of the British Council sub-Saharan Africa (SSA) Art Connects Us programme, a three-year, £3.6 million project.
+I worked in collaboration with partners and colleagues in Literature, Performance, Music, Film, Architecture, Design, and Fashion across the Council's 19 offices in SSA.
+I designed programmes that increased the knowledge, networks, and opportunities for contemporary African arts professionals and their peers in the UK.

 Key achievements:

-Initiated a partnership with the Prince Claus Fund to support the mobility of SSA creatives across the Global South.
+• Initiated a partnership with the Prince Claus Fund to support the mobility of SSA creatives across the Global South.

-Led the partnership with the Royal African Society which aimed to increase UK audiences accessing contemporary African art.
-Projects include the publication of the report “Contemporary Africa Arts - mapping perceptions, insights and UK-Africa collaborations” and the Film Africa grant scheme.
+• Led the partnership with the Royal African Society, which aimed to increase UK audiences’ access to contemporary African art.
+Projects included the publication of the report Contemporary African Arts: Mapping Perceptions, Insights and UK–Africa Collaborations and the Film Africa grant scheme.

-Equality, Diversity and Inclusion committee member.
+• Equality, Diversity, and Inclusion Committee member.

 Key achievements:

-Edinburgh Artist Development programme.
-Introducing early career artists to the Fringe and to international programmers during the Edinburgh Showcase.
-Read article in Disability Arts International and Blog
+• Edinburgh Artist Development Programme – introducing early-career artists to the Fringe and to international programmers during the Edinburgh Showcase.
+(Read article in Disability Arts International and blog.)

-Worked on Acting Together a capacity building workshop for community development in conflict areas
+• Worked on Acting Together, a capacity-building workshop for community development in conflict areas.

 Key achievements include:

-Programmed a monthly Danceclub event, which allowed audiences to learn different styles of dance in a club environment.
+• Programmed a monthly Danceclub event, which allowed audiences to learn different styles of dance in a club environment.
 This format proved so popular it was taken to Glastonbury Festival and filmed by the BBC.

-Companies worked with include the Forsythe Company, Alvin Ailey, Mark Morris Dance Group, Jonathan Burrows and Matteo Fargion, Ballet Preljocaj, Carlos Acosta, Russell Maliphant, Northern Ballet, Ballet Boyz, Hofesh Shechter, Anne Teresa de Keersmaeker and Akram Khan.
+• Companies worked with include: The Forsythe Company, Alvin Ailey, Mark Morris Dance Group, Jonathan Burrows and Matteo Fargion, Ballet Preljocaj, Carlos Acosta, Russell Maliphant, Northern Ballet, BalletBoyz, Hofesh Shechter, Anne Teresa De Keersmaeker, and Akram Khan.

 mentoring programmes, Panel discussions & publications